-There are currently around 30 major banks, 100 regional banks and 55 foreign bank branches in Japan.
+There are currently around 34 major banks and online banks, 100 regional banks and 56 foreign bank branches in Japan.
 With the continuing policy of low interest rates (unlike in other countries that have converted to positive interest rate policy) and the ageing population, the economic situation has not been easy on banks in Japan, and this situation is not likely to improve any time soon.
 To address this situation, deregulatory measures have been introduced in the banking sector in recent years aiming to improve banks' earnings, focusing especially on regional banks that are experiencing difficult conditions.
 Furthermore, it is expected that the existing banking regulations will be further amended to reinforce the banks' business foundation.